snowkeeper/tag-search/README.md

 ## events
-You can pass an event emitter as the `events` prop and a listener will be attached to re-render the menu at any time.
+You can pass an event emitter as the `events` prop and event listeners will be attached to re-render the menu at any time.
 Pass any new options as the data object and they will be merged into the configuration.
 The new configuration is emitted back.
 ```javascript
 emitter.emit('tag-search:update', {
 	nameFromPrevTag: true,